rust-lang/rfcs/text/0000-placement-by-return.md

 ## Did you say I can return unsized types?

-A function that directly returns an unsized type should be compiled into two functions, essentially as a special kind of generator:
+A function that directly returns an unsized type will be split into two functions, essentially as a special kind of generator:

+- The first half will yield the layout of the memory needed to allocate the return value.
+- The second half will write that return value into the allocated memory.

+The compiler and unsafe code must ensure that the allocated memory passed to the second function matches the layout yielded by the first function.

 ```rust
 // sugar